This information is intended for use by health professionals

 Increasing severity of pain will require an increased dosage of the capsules by prescribing the 10mg, 30mg, 60mg, 100mg and 200mg capsules in various combinations or alone to obtain the desired relief.
 Higher doses should be made, where possible in 30-50% increments as required.
 The correct dosage for any individual patient is that which is sufficient to control pain with no, or tolerable, side effects for a full 12 hours.
 It is recommended that the 200 mg strength is reserved for patients who have already been titrated to a stable analgesic dose using lower strengths of morphine or other opioid preparations.

 Patients previously treated with immediate-release oral morphine should receive the same daily dose of sustained-release capsules, but in two divided doses at 12-hourly intervals.

-Patients previously treated with parenteral morphine should be given a sufficiently increased dosage to compensate for any reduction of the analgesic effect associated with oral administration.
+Patients receiving Zomorph capsules in place of parenteral morphine should be given a sufficiently increased dosage to compensate for any reduction of the analgesic effect associated with oral administration.
 Usually such increased requirement is of the order of 100%.
-The dosage should be adjusted to meet the individual requirements of each patient.
+In such patients, individual dose adjustments are required.